naneau/MadoquaBundle/README.markdown

 ##Dependencies

-For the markdown parsing it relies on [KNPLabs' MarkdownBundle](http://github.com/knplabs/MarkdownBundle)
+For the markdown parsing it relies on [KNPLabs' MarkdownBundle](http://github.com/knplabs/MarkdownBundle), although there's a [tiny patch](http://github.com/naneau/MarkdownBundle/commit/566384f1c4866808c0e1086e5f37d510485f7f38) required, so for the time being you'll have to use [naneau's branch](http://github.com/naneau/MarkdownBundle).